Washington State Department of Labor and Industries

 The Washington State Department of Labor and Industries (L&I) is a department of the Washington state government that regulates and enforces labor standards.
 The agency administers the state's workers' compensation system, conducts workplace inspections, licenses and certifies trade workers, and issues permits for heavy machinery.

 History

 The Department of Labor and Industries was created by an act of the state legislature in 1921, overseeing industrial insurance, worker safety, and industrial relations.
 The new agency superseded the Bureau of Labor, created in 1901 to inspect workplaces, and minor state boards and commissions monitoring worker health, safety, and insurance claims.

-In 1973, the state legislature passed the Washington Industrial Safety and Health Act, which superseded the federal Occupational Safety and Health Act (OSHA) and allowed L&I greater powers to investigate employers and enforce state and federal labor laws.
+In 1973, the state legislature passed the Washington Industrial Safety and Health Act (WISHA), which superseded the federal Occupational Safety and Health Act (OSHA) and allowed L&I greater powers to investigate employers and enforce state and federal labor laws.
 Washington became one of the first states to implement their own labor laws, which received full approval from OSHA in 1976.

+In 2006, the WISHA Services Division was renamed the Division of Occupational Safety and Health (DOSH).
+Through WISHA, DOSH has the authority to set and enforce worker healthy and safety requirements.
+DOSH enforces standards through both consultation and compliance inspections.
+In compliance inspections while representing the worker, DOSH will inspect for situations of imminent danger, fatality, catastrophe, serious injuries leading to hospitalization, and complaints and referrals.
+They also conduct scheduled and follow-up compliance inspections.
+DOSH is now the entity that is considered the state plan, complying with existing federal standards until they adopt their own comparable standards for the state alone.